KDCube is built around apps

 }

-The built SPA communicates with the backend through the bundle operations endpoint and receives runtime config from GET /api/cp-frontend-config with parent-frame postMessage as fallback.
-The UI is a normal platform client — if it needs bundle-originated events targeting one exact connected peer, it must propagate the connected peer id on REST requests per the client communication contract.
+The built SPA communicates with the backend through the app operations endpoint and receives runtime config from GET /api/cp-frontend-config with parent-frame postMessage as fallback.
+The UI is a normal platform client: if it needs app-originated events targeting one exact connected peer, it must propagate the connected peer id on REST requests per the client communication contract.
 Embedded pages should emit the same kdcube-resize height/width message used by widgets.

 Memory Widget and Reconciliation

-Bundles that inherit BaseEntrypointWithMemory or BaseEntrypointWithEconomicsAndMemory get the SDK memory widget operations: list/create/update/delete, snapshots, snapshot export/restore preview, and reconciliation jobs.
-Enable the widget through bundle props/config under memory.enabled and memory.widget.enabled, and configure the built widget source under ui.widgets.memories.
+Apps that inherit BaseEntrypointWithMemory or BaseEntrypointWithEconomicsAndMemory get the SDK memory widget operations: list/create/update/delete, snapshots, snapshot export/restore preview, and reconciliation jobs.
+Enable the widget through app props under memory.enabled and memory.widget.enabled, and configure the built widget source under ui.widgets.memories.

 config: